 Notifying the coroner of a death

 The Coroners Act 2008 (Vic) (‘CA 2008’) came into force on 1 November 2009.
-There is a Found in a statute of delegated legislation.
-For example, a statutory authority or body is aperson or organisation that has special powers given by parliament to do work for the public benefit. requirement imposed on members of the public generally (s 12), and on medical practitioners specifically (s 13), to notify a coroner – or the police officer in (1) A statement giving the details of a crime an accused person is claimed to have committed.
-(2) A personal property security.
-(3) A judge’s directions to a jury at the end of a case. of a police station – of a reportable death where there are reasonable grounds to believe the death has not been reported (s 12) (see ‘What is a “reportable death”?’, below).
-Section 13(1) of the CA 2008 applies to reportable deaths; sections 14 and 15 of the CA 2008 apply to reviewable deaths.
+There is a statutory requirement imposed on members of the public generally (s 12), and on medical practitioners specifically (s 13), to notify a coroner – or the police officer in charge of a police station – of a reportable death where there are reasonable grounds to believe the death has not been reported (s 12) (see ‘What is a “reportable death”?’, below).

-A person who has reasonable grounds to believe the coroner has not been notified of a reportable death must report the death as soon as possible (s 12).
+A person who has reasonable grounds to believe the coroner has not been notified of a reportable death must report the death as soon as possible (s 12 CA 2008).

-Where a registered medical practitioner is present at or after a person’s death, the medical practitioner must report the death to the coroner without delay (s 10(1)).
+Where a registered medical practitioner is present at or after a person’s death, the medical practitioner must report the death to the coroner without delay (s 10(1) CA 2008).

-It is normal practice for the BDM The officer in charge of the administrative section of a court, which is known as the registry.
-See also prothonotary. to report to the coroner any reportable deaths that have not been investigated.
+It is normal practice for the Births, Deaths and Marriages registrar to report to the coroner any reportable deaths that have not been investigated.

-A member of the immediate family of a deceased where the death occurs within three months of (1) To fulfil an obligation or be released from an obligation.
-For example, a debtor can discharge a debt by paying it; a prisoner can be discharged (released) from jail. from an approved mental health Formal delivery of legal documents to a person to tell them there are court proceedings against them which they must defend, or to make sure a witness in a case knows when they have to go to court to give evidence. may report the death to the coroner (s 12(2)).
-The coroner has the power to investigate whether such a death is a reportable death (s 4(3)).
+A member of the immediate family of a deceased where the death occurs within three months of discharge from an approved mental health service may report the death to the coroner (s 12(2) CA 2008).
+The coroner has the power to investigate whether such a death is a reportable death (s 4(3) CA 2008).

 What is a ‘reportable death’?

-There is no exhaustive statutory A finalisation, especially a decision made by a court or tribunal to finalise (determine) a case. of exactly what is a ‘reportable death’.
+There is no exhaustive statutory determination of exactly what is a ‘reportable death’.
 However, section 4(2)(a)–(j) of the CA 2008 sets out categories of cause of death that constitute a ‘reportable death’.
-These include:

 - cases where a doctor could not discover the cause of death;